SORMAS-Foundation/SORMAS-Project/GUIDE_SORMAS2SORMAS_CERTIFICATE.md

-# How to create a new certificate?
+# How to create and add certificates?

-This guide explains how to create a new self-signed certificate, used for SORMAS to SORMAS communication.
+This guide explains how to:
+ * create a new self-signed certificate, used for SORMAS to SORMAS communication
+ * add certificates of other SORMAS instances to the local truststore

 ### Using the certificate generation script

 1. Run ``bash ./generate-cert.sh``